By, Tabitha Miki Head Floral Designer for Jolene Kaneshige Photography

 The websites I was reading made it seem, in my opinion, that the water you used was all you really needed to know.
 I found out that it was not true!
 First of all as a florist, I know, flowers and petals float!!
 So, if you want the rose to be able to be encased in the ice, it is actually a multi-step process.
 I can tell you, it was not as simple as filling the entire ice cube tray with your water and simply dropping the rosebuds in there!
 Then there was the decision of whether I’d prefer to purify the water myself by boiling it then allowing it to cool and repeating this process and using that water or using distilled water.
 I decided to use distilled water.
 (Regardless of whether I had used distilled water or not.
 Please note: these ice cubes are NOT to be consumed!
 Please do NOT try to eat them!)
 The next important step was to wash the rosebuds in the same distilled water and I found using gloves helped!
 The oils from my hands could still interfere with the water quality!
 It is also important to not push the rosebuds in the water!
 The less I fussed with it, the better!

 In total, it was about a 17 hour process!
 I also discovered that it is best to use the ice cubes within 24 hours, because the color of the rose buds fade and do not look fresh!
 It took a few test runs, but now it has been perfected!
-So with great pride and without further adieu, we present a clear ice bucket with rosebud ice cubes to chill that bottle of sparkling cider as an finishing touch to make your picnic luxurious and absolutely divine!
+So with great pride and without further adieu, Jolene Kaneshige Photography presents it’s clear ice bucket with rosebud ice cubes to chill that bottle of apple cider for the Pink Rose Package, our absolutely divine, luxurious package!